In the guide

 QUID is an indication of how much of the finished product is made up of a certain ingredient; it is always expressed as a percentage.

-The QUID must either be given immediately after the ingredient appears in the name of the food or, more commonly, in brackets immediately after the ingredient appears in the ingredient list.
+The QUID must either be given immediately after the ingredient appears in the name of the food or, more commonly, in brackets immediately after the ingredient appears in the ingredients list.
 For example - peanut butter:

 - 'Peanut (95%) butter'